JanTiepelt/fabubox/micropattern_mars3.md

 ## Introduction to Experimental Approach

-Goal of the below described first set of experiments is to show whether we can use an SLA 3D printer to micropattern a film of photoresist spin-coated onto a Silicon wafer, that is, to perform a cheap and easy basic photolithography process.
+Goal of the below described first set of experiments is to show whether we can use an LCD 3D printer to micropattern a film of photoresist spin-coated onto a Silicon wafer, that is, to perform a cheap and easy basic photolithography process.
 This approach is analogous to the classic lithographic flood-expose through a photomask, (tool cost on the order of 100,000 USD).
 The big difference here being that the exposure tool cost less than 500 USD and the photomask is digitally created from a CAD file, not a physically manufactured part making rapid prototyping impossible and redesigns costly and slow.
 Direct-write lithography tools like the Heidelberg [MLA150](https://heidelberg-instruments.com/product/mla150/) exist for flexibility in patterning directly from digital designs but are both very expensive (> 200,000 USD), large tools and comparably slow, exposures due to the nature of the approach of physically tracing out an input pattern to expose.

 <img src="/assets/images/Micropatterning_Elegoo_Mars_SLA_3D_printer/Elegoo_Mars3_printer.png" width="20%" />

-Here, we use a 350$ SLA 3D printer, the Elegoo Mars 3, to expose our structures created in Fusion 360 and exported as STL files.
+Here, we use a 350$ LCD 3D printer, the Elegoo Mars 3, to expose our structures created in Fusion 360 and exported as STL files.
 The Elegoo Mars features a 4K 6.6 inch LCD with 4098\*2560 pixels to project an image from a 405nm UV backlight.
 This yields a pixel-limited resolution of 35 um.
 While this does not rival the 1-micron resolution of the MLA150, a lithographic process using the LCD projection approach tested here, may enable micron-scale precision patterning in hobbyist-spaces by being both very cheap and a space-efficient tabletop solution.
 Possible fields of applications may be, bot not limited to, **MEMS fabrication, Lab-on-a-chip/Microfluidics, as well as rapid prototyping of tiny and flexible PCBs**, but also waveguides, metasurfaces, microanteannas and many more.

 ## Sample Preparation